lucas-richards/pilot-plate-native/README.md

 #  Plate Pilot Mobile App (iOS and Android)

-This is the backend for the full stack Hackathon App
+This is th frontend and backend for the full stack Plate Pilot App

 ## Technologies Used